 In a refrigeration system, hot compressed air enters the air-to-air heat exchanger and flows down the inner tube of a tube-in-tube bundle.
-The incoming hot air is re-chilled by the air travelling in the outer tube, which has been cooled by the refrigeration section.
+The incoming hot air is re-chilled by the air traveling in the outer tube, which the refrigeration section has cooled.

 As the air cools, water vapor condenses into liquid droplets.
 The condensed liquid droplets are then removed from the air stream in a separator and automatically discharged to drain by an automatic condensate drain trap.
-This pre-chilling is done to allow for the use of a smaller refrigeration unit and increase the efficiency of the dryer package.
+This pre-chilling allows for the use of a smaller refrigeration unit and increases the dryer package’s efficiency.

 The pre-cooled compressed air then enters the air-to-refrigerant heat exchanger, where the heat is removed directly from the compressed air by the refrigeration system down to +35°F.